Transparent Oceans Initiative

 Ultimately, the Transparent Oceans Initiative aims to protect the ocean, improve the rule of law, and increase equity by taking away the social license of distant-water fishing fleets to operate with impunity.

-New Release: Tracking Harmful Fisheries Subsidies
+Tracking Harmful Fisheries Subsidies

 For years we have known that governments subsidize fishing by their own fleets in the waters of other nations.
 But we did not know exactly where those dollars were destined, making it hard to determine a cumulative footprint for foreign subsidy spending in coastal state waters.